Couples Estate Planning Bundle with Divorce Protection Trust

 Tax Effective 3-Generation Testamentary Trust Single Will with Divorce Protection Trust

 Family Trust v’s Family Court

-As a tax lawyer, I structure clients’ affairs to legally reduce tax burdens.
-I am also asked to:
+As tax lawyers, Legal Consolidated structures clients’ affairs to legally reduce tax burdens.
+We are also asked to:

-- consider asset protection – in case the client or one of the structures goes bankrupt or insolvent
+- consider asset protection – if you or one of your structures goes bankrupt or insolvent

-- stop the Family Court taking assets if there is a break-up
+- stop the Family Court taking assets if you is a break-up

 Let’s consider the omnipotent, omniscient and omnipresent Family Court.
 For indeed no Court in Australia has more power.
-It is free to do what it wishes with no rules of conduct.
+It is free to do what it wishes with few rules of engagement.

 - Appointor (this is god.
 It controls everything, including the Trustee)

 - Beneficiaries (this is not just mum, dad, children and in-laws.
 It includes all Australian charities.
 If you have a share in a public company, all the shareholders of that company.
 Therefore, most Family Trusts have 400,000 plus beneficiaries)

 You distribute income to the persons paying the least tax in the financial year.
 (Watch a free training course on Family Trusts.)